Know the Laws: Texas

 However, a court will not accept an agreement made through mediation if one of the parties is a victim of family violence and this impaired his/her ability to make decisions and the agreement is not in the child’s best interest.

 If you are a victim of family violence, you can ask the judge not to refer the case to mediation.
 Usually, the judge will grant the request, unless the other party disagrees and asks for a hearing to determine whether or not mediation is appropriate.
-After the hearing, if the judge refers the case to mediation anyway, measures will be taken to protect the party who did not want mediation.
+After the hearing, if the judge refers the case to mediation anyway, measures may be taken to protect the party who did not want mediation.
 For example, the judge may order separate rooms and no face-to-face contact during mediation.*

 * Tex.
 Fam.
 Code § 153.0071(c)-(f)